Caring For Your Furniture

 Tackling stubborn stains

-Our oak furniture is finished with a pigmented hardwax oil which forms a natural coating that repels most common substances and fluids, making daily care and maintenance as easy as possible.
+Our oak furniture is finished with a pigmented hardwax oil that forms a natural coating that repels common substances and fluids, making daily care and maintenance as easy as possible.

 Daily care